telerik/ajax-docs/controls/ajax/troubleshooting/tips-and-tricks-for-ajaxifying-specific-controls.md

 ---
 title: Tips and Tricks for Ajaxifying Specific Controls
-page_title: Tips and Tricks for Ajaxifying Specific Controls | UI for ASP.NET AJAX Documentation
+page_title: Tips and Tricks for Ajaxifying Specific Controls | RadAjax for ASP.NET AJAX Documentation
 description: Tips and Tricks for Ajaxifying Specific Controls
 slug: ajax/troubleshooting/tips-and-tricks-for-ajaxifying-specific-controls
 tags: tips,and,tricks,for,ajaxifying,specific,controls